The Fall 2020 Institutional Flex Day Series

 - Vice-Chair, Kiersten Elliott

 Time: Tuesdays - 2:45 to 4:34 p.m.
 (Fall and Spring semesters only)

 Location: Zoom, Library Conference Room 275, or The Center for Teaching Excellence M104 (please see agenda)

-All meetings will take place via Zoom from 3 to 5 p.m.
+All meetings will take place via Zoom on Tuesdays from 2:45 to 4:45 p.m.
 PST

 Agendas will be made available prior to each meeting.
 Minutes posted after the meeting.